 Whipping up homemade Hawaiian food is easier than you think – and this Tuna Poke Bowl recipe is proof!
-Try with Minute® Ready to Serve microwave rice cups.
+Try it with Minute® Ready to Serve rice.

-Packed with fresh tuna, creamy avocado, and crisp green onions, our Tuna Poke Bowl is faster and easier than takeout!
-Seasoned with soy, sriracha, and soy sauce, our aromatic Jasmine Rice offers an even more flavorful foundation for a satisfying meal.
+Packed with fresh tuna, creamy avocado, and crisp green onions, our Tuna Poke Bowl is faster and easier to make than calling for takeout!
+Seasoned with soy, Sriracha, and sesame oil, our aromatic jasmine rice offers a flavorful foundation for a satisfying meal.

 Heat rice according to package directions.